 We have some very talented colleagues who have received awards and recognition for their hard work.
 Among these include Dr Joyce Humphries who was the Winner of University’s Student-Led Personal Tutor Award in 2018.
 The previous year, Dr Linda Kaye was also received the “Above and Beyond Award” for Teaching Excellence, and prior to this, Professor Philip Murphy received an award for Excellence in Personal Tutoring.
 Our other colleagues, Dr Damien Litchfield, Dr Helen Wall, Dr Felicity Wolohan and Dr Gray Atherton have also recently been shortlisted for excellence awards for their dedication in teaching and student support.

 As well showing excellence in teaching and student support, our staff also are recognised for their successes in the wider science community.
 Professor Geoff Beattie has been widely recognised for his contributions, in which he has been awarded Fellowship both of the Royal Society of Medicine and the Royal Society of Arts.

-Our dedication to providing an enriching and positive student experience is captured through national exercises such as the National Student Survey (NSS).
+Our dedication to providing an enriching student experience is captured through national exercises such as the National Student Survey (NSS).
 In 2018, we were ranked in the top 20 across UK universities, for “Academic Support” and “Assessment and Feedback” (NSS, 2018).
 In 2021, our Overall Satisfaction was ranked second in our region and 36th nationally out of 117 UK universities.